by Lem Bingley

-Mercedes B-Class Rating: 3 out of 5 stars
+Mercedes B-Class Rating: stars

 Good: Classy interior, great auto gearbox